Skablam/flask-spawn/README.md

 ```
 pip install -r requirements.txt
 ```
 Then your app is good to go.
-Run with:
+Run the app with:

 ```
 source run.sh